 -

-Lower the heat and allow the sauce to simmer, uncovered, for about 10 minutes, until the peppers are soft and the sauce has thickened a bit.
+Lower the heat and allow the sauce to simmer, uncovered, for 10 to 15 minutes, until the peppers are soft and the sauce has thickened a bit.
 You can add a splash of water if it gets too thick while simmering.

 -